GovReady/hyperGRC/README.md

 ## Development

 Development is easier if hyperGRC is run in a way that it restarts when any source code changes occur, so that you can see your changes immediately. `nodemon` from the Node package manager is a handy tool to do that.
-[Install Node](https://nodejs.org/en/download/) and then run:
+[Install Node](https://nodejs.org/en/download/) [Mac OS X users first [read this](https://gist.github.com/DanHerbert/9520689)] and then run:

 ```sh
 npm install -g nodemon